Hemanth2003m/BookMyTicket/Task Assignments.md

 ---

-> ✨ Each member should unit test their module before integration.
+> ✨ Each Task should unit test their module before integration.
 Shared components like `DatabaseManager.java` and `SeatTree.java` must follow agreed interfaces.